purushotamrai/addtocalendar/README.md

 Windows, Blackberry.
 Provides handful of configuration for a really flexible experience.

-Module internally extends Datetime field formatters using third party settings to append the "Add to Calendar" button besides date field.
+Module internally extends Datetime and Datetime Range field formatters using third party settings to append the "Add to Calendar" button besides date field.
+If the date field is multivalued than its configurable to show the button beside particular date field or for all.
 When clicked on this button, the event is exported to the corresponding website with proper information in the next tab where user can add the event to their calendar.